osfameron/MinesweeperKata/README.md

 (This is the reason I ended up having to figure out Just Enough Generics to handle 3 type variables and a function delegate...)

+# Alternative implementation

+As well as this very FP implementation, I tried an OO version in `Mine2.cs`, with a lattice of cells which automatically add links to their neighbours as the grid grows.

+This kind of heavily linked structure is very over-the-top, but really fun to work with.
+I like the fact that you don't have to do calculations with e.g. `{y-1, x-1}, {y, x-1}, ...` which often end up with messy loops.
+Instead, you just iterate the `Neighbours` dictionary with an Enum of all the directions of the compass.

+There's also no distinction between a Cell and a Grid.
+That is to say, creating a new `Lattice` just returns a reference to the cell at the NW corner.

 # What's next?

 * Missing parts of Kata spec